Upsylon/predictor/README.md

 ## Utilisation :computer:

-The package is composed of four functions:
+The package is composed of six functions:
     - baseline()
     - predict_baseline()
     - predict_sales()
     - my_theme()
+    - my_theme()
+    - oos_simulation

 To understand their way of working and the arguments, please refer to the help of the concerned functions.